 The negotiations of 7-9 May 2010 that lead to the reinterpretation of the Maastricht Treaty must have been difficult, if not chaotic.
 Since rescue measures beyond the pre-arranged Greek package had not been on the agenda for the Brussels meeting, German Chancellor Angela Merkel thought she could safely go to Moscow to commemorate the end of World War II - unlike President Sarkozy, who declined Russian Prime Minister Vladimir Putin's invitation.
 Angela Merkel participated on Friday, 7 May, when the rescue package was added to the agenda.
 She was able to influence important preliminary decisions, but she had already committed to go to Moscow and returned to the meetings only on Sunday afternoon.
-Worse, the leader of the German delegation to the EU meeting, Finance Minister Wolfgang Schäuble, fell ill and had to be taken to hospital in Brussels.
-This left the German delegation temporarily headless until Thomas de Maizière, Germany's Minister of the Interior was brought in to replace him.
+Worse, the leader of the German delegation to the EU meeting, Finance Minister Wolfgang Schauble, fell ill and had to be taken to hospital in Brussels.
+This left the German delegation temporarily headless until Thomas de Maiziere, Germany's Minister of the Interior was brought in to replace him.
 French President Nicolas Sarkozy, in contrast, was fully active during the meeting.
-He asked for huge sums of money and, as Spanish Prime Minister José Luis Zapatero reported, threatened to pull France out of the euro and break up the Franco-German axis unless Germany opened its purse.
-After just two days of negotiations, the Maas-
+He asked for huge sums of money and, as Spanish Prime Minister Jose Luis Zapatero reported, threatened to pull France out of the euro and break up the Franco- German axis unless Germany opened its purse13.
+After just two days of negotiations, the Maastricht Treaty's no-bailout clause, which Germany once had made a condition for giving up the Deutsche Mark, was defunct.